Telenor posts Q1 loss after writing off Myanmar business following coup

 Telenor, reiterated full-year guidance for overall organic revenue and earnings to remain unchanged year-on-year from 2020.
 It repeated that capital expenditure would amount to between 15% and 16% of sales.

-The company, which serves 187 million customers in nine countries across Europe and Asia, a net gain of 5 million since the start of the year, last month announced plans to merge its Malaysian unit with competitor Axiata, seeking to form a new market leader..
+The company, which serves 187 million customers in nine countries across Europe and Asia, a net gain of 5 million since the start of the year, last month announced plans to merge its Malaysian unit with competitor Axiata (AXIA.KL), seeking to form a new market leader. .

 ($1 = 8.3020 Norwegian crowns)